centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 **Lookbook**
 _B2B_
-Lookbook is a feature (in Showroom), to generate a link to a specific delivery window, to be displayed without prices in order to present products to potential customers.
+Lookbook is a feature in Showroom that allows you to generate a link to products offered in a specific delivery window and display them without prices in order to present products to potential customers.

 ## M

 **Market** *
 _B2B/B2C_
-Markets in Centra behave differently in B2B and B2C.
-For B2C, it’s a geographical market based on GeoIP.
-In B2B, it’s used more as customer groups.

-**Marketplace**
-A place where you can sell your goods.
-Amazon is a marketplace.
+Markets allow you to segment your store into logical entities.
+They control which products are available on the website, what campaigns and vouchers are active and which shipping options will be available.
+In B2C, Market is usually selected based on the end customer geo-location, or it can be set when the customer visits the store via a campaign URL.
+In B2B, markets can be configured as separate customer groups.

 **Measurement chart**
+_B2B/B2C_
 Used to display the measurements of your products.
-Will appear in showroom.

-**Merchant**
-Oklart
+While Size Charts define product sizes (S, M, L, XL), measurement charts are used to define measurements, in specific units, for each size.
+For example, measuremement chart for trousers can consist of leg and waist size, defined in cm or inches, for each defined size.
+This data can be used when displaying products in Showroom.

 ## O

-**Omnichannel**

 **Order**
+_B2B/B2C_
+A document containing information about the customer or account (name, shipping address, etc.) and a list of ordered items.
+Selection becomes an order when you do a checkout

 **Order sheet**
+_B2B_
 An order sheet is the state of an order before it has been completed and checked out.
 It can be seen as an order suggestion.
-As long as the order sheet is not checked out, it will not become a sales order.
+The Order Sheet will not become a Sales Order until it has been checked out.

 **Order date** *
-The date when the order is placed
+_B2B/B2C_
+The date when an order is placed.
+In B2C the order date is the date the customer receives the receipt.
+In B2B, the Order Date is when either the Seller or the Buyer confirm an order.

+**Order status**

+* Incomplete (0)
+* Pending (1)
+* Confirmed (2)
+* Processing (3)
+* Completed (4)
+* Archived (5)
+* Cancelled (6)
+* Hold (flag)
+* Checkout Requested

 ## P

-**Packaging**

 **PIM**
+_B2B/B2C_
 Product Information Management.
-See “Product Catalog”
+See “Product Catalog”.

 **PO number**
+_B2B/B2C_
 Purchase Order number.
-Usually given by customer to mark their sales order with
+Usually given by a customer to mark their sales order.

 **Preorder**
+_B2B/B2C_
-A preorder is used to take orders before goods are available.
+Preorder function allows creating orders before goods are available.

 **Price list**
+_B2B/B2C_
-A list that contains prices for products to be sold.
-For B2B, you have Price A and B. Where A is RRP (Recommended Retail Price)
+A list that contains prices for available products.
+For each configured store, multiple pricelists can be defined, each using specific currency and default shipping method, and linked to one or more geo-locations.
+Only one pricelist can be selected as default for any country.
+For B2B, two prices - Price A and B - are defined for each product, where B is RRP (Recommended Retail Price).

 **Product**
+_B2B/B2C_
 In Centra, Product is a top-level definition of an item for sale.
 Products are split up into variants (i.e. by colour, by style), and each variant is split up into sizes according to the selected size chart.
-Each product variant needs to belong to at least one display in order to be searchable and purchasable.
+Each Product Variant has to belong to at least one display in order to be searchable and purchasable.

 **Product Catalog**
+_B2B/B2C_
-The product catalog contains all of your products Created in Centra.
-Whether or not they’re for B2C or B2B sales, or both.
+The product catalog contains all of your Products stored in Centra.

 ## R

+**Registered customers**
+_B2C_
+This section will give you a list of all customers that have signed in, either during order process or through registration form.
+When creating orders, they will be linked to a registered customer by matching on their e-mail address.

 **Refund**
 _B2C_
 A function to refund your customer in case of returns.

 **Related products**
+_B2B/B2C_
 Products can be related in different ways.
 This is used mainly for B2C stores to display things like “goes well with”.
-But it can also be used to display that a product is available in another material, as an example.
+But it can also be used i.e. to display that a product is available in another material.

-**Reorder**
-Finns detta i Centra?

 **Report**
 Used to create reports to export.
 Like sales figures.

-**Retailer**

-**Return**
-förklar hur retur fungerar icentra

-**Return date**
-Date of return

 **Reuse value**
+_B2B/B2C_
-Value left to re-use
+Value of a voucher left to reuse.

-**RRP**
-Recommended Retail Price

 ## S

 **Sales Rep**
-The user responsible for a Wholesale B2B account
+The user responsible for a Wholesale B2B account.

 **Selection**
 _B2B/B2C_
-A selection is where products and quantity is stored together with customer data (see also: Basket).
-Typically in B2C we will call it Cart and in B2B an Ordersheet.
+A selection is where products are held when chosen for purchase.
+Once the selection is checked out, it becomes an Order.
+Typically in B2C we will call it Cart and in B2B an Order Sheet.

-**Seller**
+**Seller** *

 **Sent date**
+Timestamp for when a shipment was marked as “Shipped” and the shipment was completed.

 **Serializable product**
-A function to use if products require s/n scanning
+_B2B/B2C_
+A product is serializable if every item sold is unique, identified 1:1 by its serial number.
+For example, a red summer shirt size XL is not serializable, since it’s exactly the same as all other red summer XL shirts.

+**Shipment**
+_B2B/B2C_
-**Shipment**  A shipment is generated from a sales order.
+A Shipment is generated from a sales order.
 One order can have multiple shipments.
 It’s the outbound delivery.

-**Shipment date**
-Date of shipment

 **Shipping cost**
+_B2B/B2C_
+The price of the freight of the order.
+It can be defined as a fixed price, or depend on the number and/or weight of items in order.

 **Size** *
-The size of the product
+The size of the product.

 **Size chart**
+_B2B/B2C_
 A chart that contains multiple sizes.
 Each variant for a product must have a size chart selected

-**Size table**
-This might be the above one.

-**SKU**
+**SKU** *
 Stock Keeping Unit.
-In Centra the full SKU is separated in three different places.
-Main product SKU, variant SKU and Size SKU.
+In Centra the full SKU is built from three different values: main product SKU, variant SKU and size SKU.

 **Static** *
-Statics are used for certain settings in Centra, like email copy for order and shipping confirmations.
-It can also be used for setting text for buttons in a storefront, if built that way.

-**Stock**
+In Centra, statics are used to define some of the commonly used parts of the system.
+For example, e-mail statics can be used to define templates for order confirmations and cancellations.
+Other statics can define store terms and conditions, or items to be used in the Front End - a static button text or footer content.
+There are some pre-existing statics, and the customer has the option to add their own.

-**Stock unit**
+**Stock status**
+_B2B/B2C_
+* Physical
+* FTA
+* Physical warehouse stock with allocated units removed.
+* Allocated
+* Linked
+* Demand
+* Unshipped
+* Available now
+* Unlinked
+* Incoming
+* On delivery
+* Available

 **Store**
+_B2B/B2C_
 Centra can have multiple stores in the same instance.
-Normally, you have a B2C and a B2B store.
-But you can have more than one B2C store if needed.
+The normal setup is to have two stores - one for B2C and one for B2B. have a B2C and a B2B store.
+It is however possible to have more than one B2C store if needed.

 **Supplier**
+_B2B/B2C_
-A supplier in Centra is from where your products are purchased/manufactured.
+A Supplier in Centra is from where your products are purchased or manufactured.

-**Swatch**

 ## T

-**Taxonomy**

 **Terms**
 _B2B_
-Terms is a section where you setup your incoterms and payment terms to be used for your customers
+Terms is a section where you setup your incoterms and payment terms to be used for your customers.
+They are defined as store statics.

-## U

-**Unit**

-**Upsell**

 ## V

 **Variant**
+_B2B/B2C_
-Every product in Centra has at least one variant.
-A variant is typically a color or material of a product
+Every product in Centra has at least one Variant.
+A variant is typically a color or material of a product.

 **Voucher**
 _B2B/B2C_
-A voucher is used to give rebates, free shipping, free products etc to a customer.
-When a voucher is applied the selection will be updated to reflect changes made by the voucher.
-A voucher can be automatically applied based on certain rules, or a code can be entered
+A voucher is used to give rebates, free shipping, free products etc. to a customer.
+When a voucher is applied, the selection will be updated to reflect changes made by the voucher.
+A voucher can be automatically applied based on certain rules, or a code can be entered.

 ## W

 **Warehouse**
+_B2B/B2C_
 A warehouse in Centra is where stock is stored.
+Warehouse is defined by its name and priority.
+Each warehouse can belong to one or more warehouse groups.
+When stock is added, either by importing a CSV or via stock editor, it always needs to be added to one of the warehouses.
 There are no storage locations in Centra.

 **Warehouse group**
+_B2B/B2C_
+Consists of one or more warehouses sorted by priority.
+One warehouse group can belong to multiple markets, but two groups cannot belong to the same market.
 With the help of a warehouse group, you will set for which markets and stores specific warehouses is used for.
+Each market has exactly one default warehouse group.

 **WMS**
-Warehouse Management System
+Warehouse Management System.